Oliver Twist (1933 film)

 Oliver Twist is a 1933 American pre-Code drama film directed by William J. Cowen.
-The earliest sound adaptation of Charles Dickens's 1838 novel of the same name, it stars Dickie Moore as Oliver, Irving Pichel as Fagin, Doris Lloyd as Nancy, and William "Stage" Boyd as Bill Sikes.
+The earliest sound adaptation of Charles Dickens's 1838 novel of the same title, it stars Dickie Moore as Oliver, Irving Pichel as Fagin, Doris Lloyd as Nancy, and William "Stage" Boyd as Bill Sikes.

 Released by Monogram Pictures, the film was made on an extremely low budget.
 The film never really achieved much success and was out of circulation for many years, but resurfaced on television in the 1980s.

 Plot

 Interspersed with segments of Dickens' novel comes the story of an orphan boy in 1830s London, who is abused in a workhouse, then falls into the clutches of a gang of thieves.